 Deliver on Design

 Ok, so you’ve stood out in the mailbox and now your piece is opened by the recipient.
 This is where design needs to step up.
 You only have a second to catch someone’s attention long enough for them to decide to start reading your letter.
 Make that second count with eye-catching graphics, a cohesive color scheme, legible fonts and a clear hierarchy.
-Start with a compelling headline, perhaps a stat or two in an easy to digest format like an infographic.
+Start with a compelling headline, perhaps a stat or two in an easy to digest format like an infographic to make your direct mail for non-profits one to remember.
 Include images that help to emotionally connect the reader to your cause.
 And don’t forget to personalize!

 Ok, you’ve succeeded in getting to this point.
 Your piece has been opened and the reader is sufficiently impressed with your design to keep on reading.
 Now is when your story comes alive.
 This is not the place for a general overview of your organization.
 We want specifics.
 Choose ONE success story and share it instead.
 Show how you helped one specific person.
 Give them a name, share their personal struggles and show how your organization, thanks to donors, helped to alleviate their problems. include a testimonial from that person, if applicable.
 And make sure to always tie it back to the donors, showing the reader how they can make an impact.